vgnshiyer/vgnshiyer.github.io/public/blogs/Py-apple-books/01_09_2024_PyAppleBooks.md

 ### Found any issues?

-Raise a [PR](https://github.com/vgnshiyer/py-apple-books/issues) with a terse description.
+Raise an [issue](https://github.com/vgnshiyer/py-apple-books/issues) with a terse description.

 ### Final thoughts